 Those strange interview questions that appear completely unrelated to the job itself can catch you unawares in your job interview.

-Be prepared with appropriate interview responses to frequently asked off-the-wall questions such as these.
+Be prepared with appropriate interview responses to frequently asked weird and off-the-wall questions such as these.

 These fun interview questions are all about how the candidate reacts and handles the questions.
 There is no wrong or right answer to these psychological interview questions but if you are well prepared for random questions like this, you will come across as a composed, confident and resourceful candidate.

 Strange interview questions such as "What animal would you like to be?", are used to evaluate how you react to the unexpected, your ability to think on your feet and to give a coherent answer under pressure!

 These oddball interview questions may seem inappropriate but they are designed to explore how you see yourself and how creative you are.
 However more important than the actual answer is how you answer.

 Don't get flustered, remain calm, think about your response and answer in a positive and concise manner.
 Go through the interview answer guidelines so that you are not taken completely by surprise.

 This is a list of the most commonly asked funny interview questions.
 These may not come up exactly as they are phrased here but the point is to prepare for interview questions like this and do a little critical thinking about how you might answer them.

 1. If you could be any animal, what would you be?

 It does not matter what animal you choose as long as you have a good reason for doing so.